rhelmer/split-record/README.md

 audio format (ideally something lossless like WAV or flac), split-record splits the single recording into multiple MP3 files.

+You must have ffmpeg installed and on your $PATH.

 Suggested usage: cat tracklist.txt | ./split-record.py

 Tracklist is read from stdin and is begins with the name of a